ignashub/zk-votely/README.md

     signal output out; // Output of the circuit var number=0; // Counter

-    // Counting how many bits does a String has for (var i = 0; i < vote; i++) {
+    // Counting how many bits a String has for (var i = 0; i < vote; i++) {
         number+=1;
     }
-    out <-- number; // Assigning counter to output out === 14; // Constraint: No string should have length of 14 bits }
+    out <-- number; // Assigning counter to output out === 14; // Constraint: No string should have a length of 14 bits }

 component main = NoBinaryCount();
 ```

 These circuits work very simple.
-They just take the binary length of Yes (101100111001011110011) or No (10011101101111) string and calculate whenever the length is correct to the circuits output 21 or 14.
+They just take the binary length of the Yes (101100111001011110011) or No (10011101101111) string and calculate whenever the length is correct to the circuits output 21 or 14.

 To carry on, here is the representation of circuits in diagrams: